 Here are some Airbnb options for staying in Ouray.
 You can also check out spots in nearby towns of Portland and Ridgeway if Ouray accommodation is sold out.

 Telluride is fairly similar to Ouray in appearance but is a lot more well known nationally and internationally.
 It’s home to so many art and music festivals like En Plein Air and the Telluride Bluegrass Festival to name a few.
 I cover Telluride in a bit more detail in our Weekend Trips from Denver post.

-Aspen is one of my favorite Colorado towns; me and all the other 34095809823 tourists that flock here every year.
+Aspen is another one of my favorite mountain towns in Colorado towns; me and all the other 34095809823 tourists that flock here every year.
 The fall foliage here is tough to beat, Maroon Bells is breath taking and the town itself is so charming!

 Nestled in the bottom of the San Juan Mountains, Durango is known for its Durango & Silverton Narrow Gauge Railroad.
 This steam-powered train starts in Durango and takes you through stunning mountain vistas all the way to the historic mining town of Silverton.

 Most visitors to Durango are here to take a ride on the historic year-round, steam-powered train.
 It is especially memorable for kids in the winter, when this train turns into the Polar Express and takes you through a LED-lit forest with Santa coming through the cabins to greet all the passengers.

 Aside from the train, Durango’s Main Avenue is a Nationally Registered Historic District.
 It is home to galleries, restaurants, bars, boutiques and more.